tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM-MQ

 IBM® MQ is robust messaging middleware that simplifies and accelerates the integration of diverse applications and business data across multiple platforms.
 IBM MQ facilitates the assured, secure and reliable exchange of information between applications, systems, services and file by sending and receiving message data via messaging queues, thereby simplifying the creation and maintenance of business applications.
 It delivers Universal Messaging with a broad set of offerings to meet enterprise-wide messaging needs, as well as connectivity for the internet of things and mobile devices.
 With this plugin, you can directly interact with WebSphere MQ with dozens of out of the box steps.
-Available Steps

 ---

 |Back to ...||IBM-MQ |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](WebSphereMQ/README.md)|[12.1100959](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/WebSphereMQ/WebSphereMQ-12.1100959.zip)|